umd-project/umd-docs/index.md

 ### Example of an UMD
 {: .subtitle }
 The simplest way to understand the UMD Doc is to sample one.
-Click on the link below:
+Click on the link:
 [sample.umd](https://umd-project.org/app?https://storage.googleapis.com/dap-demo-cors/sample-edu.umd)